HEALTH CONDITIONS

 - Ox bile – not technically an enzyme, but aids fat digestion by emulsifying fats so lipase can work more effectively

-Note: You may also see 'pancreatin' referred to as a digestive enzyme — this is just the combination of lipase, amylase and protease
+Note: You may also see 'pancreatin' referred to as a digestive enzyme — this is just the combination of lipase, amylase and protease.

 - Protease – breaks down proteins into amino acids